dCache/dcache-book2/config-billing.md

         ""
         )

-    Changing this configuration requires an understanding of [DataNucleus](http://www.datanucleus.org/), and we expect it will be rather uncommon to utilize this option (it is suggested that the administrator in this case consult with a member of the DCACHE team).
+    Changing this configuration requires an understanding of [DataNucleus](http://www.datanucleus.org/), and we expect it will be rather uncommon to utilize this option (it is suggested that the administrator in this case consult with a member of the dCache team).

 -   Changing the database type (which defaults to PSQL) to something else would entail the above-mentioned necessary modification of the **datanucleus.properties** as well as changing the `billing.db.driver` and `billing.db.url` properties appropriately.
 This is not a recommended procedure, though in certain exceptional circumstances, it may be desirable or necessary.
-Once again, consultation with the DCACHE team is suggested in this case.
+Once again, consultation with the dCache team is suggested in this case.

 GENERATING AND DISPLAYING BILLING PLOTS
 =======================================